FAQ for publishers: Frequently asked questions

 Use the criteria listed above (first question) to evaluate whether your game is formally eligible.
 If you think the game could be eligible for an award, email is the most sensible way to make the members of the jury aware of it.
 If they are interested, they will contact you.

 Please note that the jury does not evaluate prototypes, mock-ups, pre-releases or short runs.
 New editions of known games with only minor changes are also not accepted.
-Please do not send us unsolicited games, even to our headquarters.
+Please do not send us unsolicited games, even to our main office.

 Which games does a member of the ‘Spiel des Jahres’ / ‘Kennerspiel des Jahres’ jury need to receive?